R. Gregg Cherry

-Robert Gregg Cherry (October 17, 1891 – June 25, 1957) was the 61st governor of the U.S. state of North Carolina from 1945 to 1949.
+Robert Gregg Cherry (October 17, 1891 – June 25, 1957) was an American politician and lawyer who served as the 61st governor of the U.S. state of North Carolina from 1945 to 1949.

-Biography
+Early life and family

+Childhood, education, and military service

 Born in York County, South Carolina near Rock Hill, Cherry grew up in Gastonia, North Carolina with relatives after the death of his parents.
 He earned bachelor's and law degrees at Trinity College (now Duke University).
 He organized and led a volunteer artillery company during World War I.

+Marriage

+In 1921, he married Lula Mildred Stafford, the daughter of the Mayor of Greensboro Emory Junius Stafford.

+Career

-Cherry served as mayor of Gastonia, as a member and speaker of the North Carolina House of Representatives, as chairman of the North Carolina Democratic Party (1937–1940), and as a member of the North Carolina Senate.
+Cherry served as mayor of Gastonia from 1919 to 1923, as a member and speaker of the North Carolina House of Representatives, as chairman of the North Carolina Democratic Party (1937–1940), and as a member of the North Carolina Senate.
 In Gastonia, it was joked that he was the best lawyer in town when sober, and the second-best lawyer in town when drunk.